Furstenberg entropy realizations for virtually free groups and lamplighter groups: Introduction

 Little is known about which entropy values between $0$ and $h_{RW}(G,\mu)$ can be realized by ergodic stationary spaces.
 Note that any entropy in this range can be realized with a non-ergodic space that is a convex linear combination of the Poisson boundary and a trivial space.

 When $G$ is abelian, or more generally, virtually nilpotent, then the entropy of the Poisson boundary, and hence of any stationary space, vanishes for any $\mu$~\cite{kaimanovich1983random}.
-Furstenberg shows that a group $G$ is amenable if and only if there exists a generating measure $\mu$ such that the entropy of $\pb(G,\mu)$ vanishes.
+Furstenberg shows that a group $G$ is amenable if and only if there exists a generating measure $\mu$ such that the entropy of the Poisson boundary vanishes.

-When $G$ has Kazhdan's property (T), then Nevo~\cite{nevo2003spectral} shows that for every admissible (generating, in the discrete case) $\mu$ there exists an $\eps>0$ such that the entropy of any $(G,\mu)$ stationary space is either zero or larger than $\eps$.
-That is, $G$ has an entropy gap.

 Nevo and Zimmer~\cite{nevo2000rigidity} show that $PSL_2(\R)$, and more generally, any simple Lie group with $\R$-rank $\geq 2$ with a parabolic subgroup that maps onto $PSL_2(\R)$, has infinitely many distinct realizable entropy values, for any admissible measure.
 No other guarantees are given regarding these values.